-At the time I refused any financial or charitable donations for the cause I was supporting and, instead, asked for something else – your time - redeemable later in the year.
+I refused all kind offers of financial or charitable donations for the cause I was supporting and, instead, asked for something else, redeemable later in the year.
+Your time.

 And now that moment has arrived.

-Don’t worry, I know your time is a precious commodity.
+Don’t worry, I know its precious commodity and something we all guard closely - and rightly so.
 It's one of the few things in life that money will never be able to buy us.
 I understand the importance of valuing it and using it wisely, so believe me when I say I wouldn't have asked for this trade off if I didn't feel it was necessary.

-All I am asking is for you to spare one hour of your schedule this summer to join me on a #PlasticPatrol clean up somewhere around the country (all locations can be found here: www.plasticpatrol.co.uk).
+All I am asking is for you to spare one hour of your schedule this summer.
+One hour.
+And join me on a #PlasticPatrol clean up somewhere around the country (all locations can be found here: www.plasticpatrol.co.uk).

 I’m aware that asking you spend the time you're giving up litter pick other people’s rubbish is always going to be a tough.
 It's dirty work, I agree, but the problem really is so big, and there is so much that I just can't do this on my own.